barionleg/cesium.wiki.gs/Contributor's-Guide.md

 Details
 * Cesium uses [Ant](http://ant.apache.org/) for builds.
 Ant is included in the Cesium repo, but it requires that [Java](http://www.java.com/en/download/index.jsp) be installed.
-* [Node.js](http://nodejs.org/) is also used by some targets.
-The repository includes binaries, but some build steps require Node to be installed on your system, and `npm install` to be run from the root Cesium directory.
+* [Node.js](http://nodejs.org/) is also required by the build.
+* In the future, build functionality will move to Node.js and the need for Java will be removed.

 For a default developer build, run Ant from the root Cesium directory: